cheyennen0503/sass/entries/entry07.md

 2. Continue to research new ideas that I can add to my page that can be used with SASS

 ## Takeaways
 + Pace yourself wisely.
-Make sure you
+Make sure you know what you are going to do in the time frame you have.
 + Map out one of your ideas.
 With a project like this, ideas are most likely flowing left and right which will guide you in many different directions.
 Choose one good one and stick with it.